SJCooper/lets-go-walkies/README.md

   - This page will allow the user to sign up to Let's Go Walkies newsletters mailing list.
   - The user will be able to specify how many dogs and of what breeds they are.
 This can help facilitate introductions between the group and may help the user to find commanalities with current members.
   - The user will be asked to submit their full name and email address.
-  - The sign up form has validation on each section apart from breed
+  - The sign up form has validation on each section apart from breed.

 <img width="1301" alt="signup-min" src="https://user-images.githubusercontent.com/7358665/155907500-9b471536-8e6a-4cec-951d-ea6cfe6cac44.png">

 ### Features Left to Implement